Real-world data (RWD) and real-world evidence (RWE) are playing an increasing role in health care decisions:

-- Medical technology and medicines developers are using RWD and RWE to support clinical trial designs and observational studies to generate innovative, new treatment approaches
+- Medical technology and medicines developers can ensure that new treatments best service NHS patients by using RWD and RWE to support clinical trial designs and observational studies to generate innovative, new treatment approaches.

 How does it work?

-- A final report is produced as the product of collaborative working and are published in the public domain for use as part of an evidence based technology development and adoption process.
+The output is a product of collaborative work and is published in the public domain for use as part of an evidence based technology development and adoption process.

 With real-world studies, missing or inaccurate data are expected in line with the nature of routine electronic health records.
 Critical variables are identified during protocol development and data completeness will be reported for these variables.

 Manual data curation can be undertaken to complete critical missing values and to quality check accuracy using a sample-based approach.
 Where critical missing data cannot be completed patients will be excluded from the analysis.